 With Jack Albertson out of Doctor Simon Locke and the ratings questionable, producers Wilton Schiller and Chester Krumholz retooled Simon Locke's character and set him back in the city, but not as a doctor in a hospital, but as one who worked with the police force.
 The "police surgeon" of the title would attend crime scenes, treat victims, and examine the dead.
-He would, of course, in the time-honored television practice, try to solve the crimes himself and often put himself in harm's way to help someone.
+He would, of course, in time-honored television series practice, try to solve the crimes himself and often put himself in harm's way to help someone.
 Along the way, Simon lost his desire to leave things to "the social workers, the church, and City Hall," often speaking up for ex-convicts trying to make a new start and addicts trying to get off the street.

 In one episode, Locke mentions that he and Palmer have known each other for five years, so there's no way of knowing if these two are the Simon and Dan who worked in Dixon Mills, but then moved on, or are basically what we today would call "reboots" of the original characters.
 They still strike sparks off each other, but mostly because Lt.
 Palmer wishes to go "by the book" and Dr. Locke wants to give someone a break.